lonewanderer27/chaturmates-v2/README.md

 If you want to contact me you can reach me at adrianejames27@gmail.com

 ### License
-This project uses the MIT License.
+This project uses the GPL-v3 License.